LowLevelMahn/alpha_waves_loader/README.md

 This is the reverse engineered, english-language text menu game loader ALPHA_E.COM of the 1990 DOS game Alpha Waves (aka Continuum)

-Frederick Raynal did the DOS port im using here, the inital Ataris ST-Version of the game was created by Christophe de Dinechin
+## What is a loader?

 Due to super tiny floppy and memory sizes of that time most games used "loaders" that mostly combine graphics/sound/etc. code into in-memory build executables, ALPHA_E.COM is the english version of such a "loader" for AlphaWaves

+## What else?

 I've also developed a 32/64Bit tool for extracting and uncompressing the game executables and a 16Bit DOS starter program to skip the original loader

+## Creators

+Frederick Raynal did the DOS port im using here, the inital Ataris ST-Version of the game was created by Christophe de Dinechin

 Loader menu | Game intro
 --- | ---